 Selecting a menstrual cup that fits inside of your vajayjay without being too long is crucial for your comfort.
 If a cup is too long to fit beneath your cervix without it sticking out, this may mean you have a low cervix – and you’ll need a specific low-cervix cup.

-Our Hello Cups are all currently designed for people with an average cervix height, but people with a high cervix often find they can use them, too.
+As noted, our standard Hello Cups are designed for people with an average cervix height, but people with a high cervix often find they can use them, too.

 The gist is that our XS cup is our softest and smallest.
 It’s the perfect choice for teenagers, petite users or for those who prefer a ‘mini’ tampon.
 Our S/M cup is what we refer to as our “one size fits most” menstrual cup.
 We suggest this cup for anyone under the age of 35.
 If your lady bits feel a bit more ‘roomy’ or you are over the age of 35, our size L cup would be our suggestion.
 If you are physically fit regardless of age we find that our S/M size cup works best.

 And there you have it… you’re a cervix master.